curl/everything-curl/libcurl/url/get.md

 # Get a URL

-The `CURLU *` handle represents a URL, or at parts of a URL, and you can easily extract that URL at any point:
+The `CURLU *` handle represents a single URL and you can easily extract that full URL or its individual parts with `curl_url_get`:

     char *url;
     rc = curl_url_get(h, CURLUPART_URL, &url, CURLU_NO_DEFAULT_PORT);
     curl_free(url);

-If the handle does not have enough information to extra a full URL, it will return error.
+If the handle does not have enough information to return the part that is being asked for, it returns error.

-The returned string must be freed with `curl_free()` after you are done with it.
+A returned string must be freed with `curl_free()` after you are done with it.

-The zero in the function call's forth argument is a flag bitmask for changing specific features.
+The zero in the function call's forth argument is a flag bitmask for changing specific behaviors.
+Select from the following bits:

 ## `CURLU_DEFAULT_PORT`